libing-milly/cs6620_postgresql/README.md

 * Create a Web-Application that the user will be able to interact with and perform various operations.
 * Creation of various APIs for the purpose of :
 * Creation of new databases on the existing PostgreSQL instances.
 This should also create a backup database that shadows the primary database on another PostgreSQL instance.
-* Delete existing PostgreSQL database instances
+* Delete existing PostgreSQL database.
-* List existing PostgreSQL instances.
-* Get PostgreSQL instance information.
-* Change a PostgreSQL Instance's Settings.
-* List databases running on a specific PostgreSQL instance.
 * Get information about a PostgreSQL database.
-* Create a database on an existing instance.
 * Change settings of an existing database.
-* Change parameters of the existing databases
-* Generate reporting metrics regarding the resource utilization, database health and database usage.
+* Generate reporting metrics regarding the database health and database usage.

-Stretch Goals (to be implemented if time permits)

-* Expand the API service to function across multiple clouds (e.g. a private OpenStack cloud and Google Cloud)
-* Build a service that can run PostgreSQL VM instances as well as container instances.

 ## Solution Concept:

 The system will consist of a Web Application that will be used by the user and the corresponding API logic layer will be responsible for creating the database instances as well as getting the data requested by the user.
 Initially, the entire project will be done on an OpenStack based Cloud and then later can be expanded to accommodate other private clouds.

+### Technology Used
+The technology stack that we used for implementation are as follows:
+* Frontend: React.js
+* Backend: Flask
+* Auto Postgres Fail Over Management Tool: Repmgr, Keepalived
+* API Testing: Swagger API

+### Design
-The technology stack that will be used for implementation has not yet been finalized, however, we envision the final structure to be as given below.
+We envision the final structure to be as given below.

 ![alt text][figure 1]

-[figure 1]: https://github.com/libing-milly/cs6620_postgresql/blob/main/diagram.png "Logo Title Text 2"
+[figure 1]: https://github.com/libing-milly/cs6620_postgresql/blob/main/diagram_final.png "Logo Title Text 2"

 Figure 1 presents the conceptual design we have for PGSQL as a Service (PGSQLaaS) system.
-In the figure, the Web service and API solution we will build is running at the bottom two boxes and the upper side of the picture represents the PGSQL instances that are hosting the user databases.
-As an example, the primary DB1 database (DB1-P) lives on VM1 and a secondary replica of DB1 lives on VM2 (DB1-S).
-This way, if the VM1 goes down the DB1 data is still available in the PGSQL instance running on VM2.
-Users of PGSQLaaS interact with it either via the Web interfaces served from the Apache web servers or via API’s exposed on API VM1 and API VM2.
+There are mainly 4 componenets:
+* the React web application;
+* the Backend Server that handles database CRUD operation;
+* the Central Lookup Repository that maintains information needed to connect to a Postgres Server;
+* the Postgres Servers along with a poller script for updating server information to the Central Lookup Server.

+The user can either calls the APIs directly or through the web application we developed.
+When a user trigger an API call through the web application, the web application will call the backend server through API.

+The Backend Server and Central Lookup Repository are are hosted on one VM.
+This VM is used only for the purpose of hosting this server.
+When the backend server receives a request, it will check the central lookup repository for information needed to connect to the correct postgres server, including the ip address, whether the postgres server is primary or sandby, and its availability.
+When the backend server found the information needed, it will then connect to the appropriate postgres server and sends appropriate commmands as requested.

+The Postgres Servers are always created in pairs on 2 separate VMs, with one being parimary and the other being the standby.
+When a postgres servers receives a command from the backend server, the command will be automatically replicated to its standby server.
+On every VM that runs a postgres server, there is also a poller script that will call the Central Lookup API on a schedule to update the postgres server's inforamtion to the Central Lookup Repository.
+In the scenario when the primary postgres server fails, the standby postgres server will automatically become the primary, and the poller script will update this information to the Central Lookup Repository.

 ## Acceptance criteria:
-*  Our web application supports basic functions such as creating, deleting, listing, and updating a PostgreSQL and existing database, for both the database user and the system administrator.
+*  Our web application supports basic functions such as creating, deleting and updating a Postgres database, in a fault-tolerent mannner.

 ## Release Planning: